 Uploading panoramic images with a CSV metadata file

-You can use a CSV file to provide the metadata for panoramic images (i.e. epirectangular jpegs, typically captured as part of a mobile scan).
+The most flexible way to provide the metadata for panoramic images (i.e. epirectangular jpegs, typically captured as part of a mobile scan) is via a CSV file.

 Note that you may not have data for all columns (if you are converting from another format), but we still expect to find following columns.
 Just leave the field empty (but include it) if you don't have a value for it.